-The Council will invest with other local authorities.
-However, where a local authority has issued a section 114 notice or has been granted permissions to use capital to help with their revenue budgets the investment can only be placed with the prior approval of the Service Director - Corporate Finance and Section 151 Officer in consultation with the Cabinet Member for Finance, Resources, Property and Assets.
-If a local authority that the Council has invested in subsequently issues a section 114 or is given a capitalisation directive, then this will be reported to the Audit and Governance Committee at the earliest opportunity.
+The Council will invest with other local authorities, the investment can only be placed with the prior approval of the Council Leader, the Chief Executive and the Service Director of Finance or deputies in the case of leave.
+If a local authority that the Council has invested in subsequently issues a section 114 or is given a capitalisation directive, or any other untoward financial event experienced by an authority who the Council held an investment in will be reported to the Audit and Governance Committee at the earliest opportunity.